indianaorz/Scriptable-OpenNetBattle-Server/docs/ENEMY_MODDING.md

 - Automatic timers via a `duration` field and `next_state`/`on_complete` transitions.
 - Event hooks for `spawn`, `battle_start`, `hit`, `stun` and `delete`.
+  The `hit` callback receives whether the hit came from a stun and the damage dealt.
 - A scheduler available through `enemy:schedule(frames, callback)`.
 - Basic animation management when a state specifies `animation` and `playback`.